alfredomartinezjr/wosostats/resources/definitions.md

 A clearance is logged in the `poss.action` column when a player *in possession of the ball* intentionally kicks the ball away without an intended recipient.
 Intent, time on the ball, pressure from defenders, and the angle the player was facing when she kicked the ball all should be considered when deciding to consider something a "clearance" rather than a pass attempt.

+**Fouls won** - `fouls.won`, `fw`

+Fouls won by a possessing player should be logged in the "poss.action" column instead of in the "poss.player.disciplinary" column if there isn't an action that encompasses whatever caused the foul.
+An example would be a player with possession of the ball getting fouled without doing anything that could be considered something like a "take.on" or even "movement."

+**Fouls conceded** `fouls.conceded`, `fc`

+Fouls conceded by a possessing player should be logged in the "poss.action" column instead of in the "poss.player.disciplinary" column if there isn't an action that encompasses whatever caused the foul.
+An example would be a player with possession of the ball who fouled a defender but was not doing anything that could be considered something like a "take.on" or even "movement."
+Can also be attributed to a possessing player for fouls and misconduct, such as if a goalkeeper holds onto the ball for too long.

 **Offside Calls** - `offside.calls`

 Logged when a player is called offside.